 10. Investigating Authorities?
-It can be difficult to identify appropriate agencies that might be used to investigate potential violations of new corporate manslaughter legislation.
+It is unclear which agencies might investigate potential violations of new corporate manslaughter legislation.
 Problems arise because specialist expertise is often required to enforce health and safety regulations.
-Many jurisdictions, therefore, rely on cooperation between government regulatory agencies and police forces during investigations.
+Many jurisdictions, therefore, rely on cooperation between government regulatory agencies and police agencies during investigations.
 Even with existing specialist skills, it is not clear that these agencies are well prepared to conduct the type of investigations that would be necessary to establish the aggregated 'management failures' or poor 'corporate culture' that have been advocated as key concepts within recently proposed legislation.